 The Student Conduct processes and sanctions described above are ones that require time to implement and complete.
-When, in the judgment of the Vice President for Student Affairs and Strategic Initiatives, or his/her designee, there is reason to believe that a student poses a threat to harm himself/herself or others, to unreasonably interfere with another's right to learn, study, sleep or work, to cause damage to College property, or to disrupt the stability and continuance of normal College operations, a student may be issued a College "no contact" restriction with another student or faculty/staff member, a College "no trespass" directive for all or a portion of College property, or may be removed immediately from the residence halls and/or the College (interim suspension).
-In addition, the Vice President for Student Affairs and Strategic Initiatives, or his/her designee, may reassign a student to alternate housing and/or limit student access to residence halls or campus facilities on an interim basis.
-These interim sanctions will be imposed pending formal and final resolution of the alleged violation(s) of College policy through the Student Conduct Hearing Process An interim sanction begins immediately upon notification by the Vice President for Student Affairs and Strategic Initiatives or his/her designee.
+When, in the judgment of the Vice President for Student Affairs and Strategic Initiatives, or their designee, there is reason to believe that a student poses a threat to harm themselves or others, to unreasonably interfere with another's right to learn, study, sleep or work, to cause damage to College property, or to disrupt the stability and continuance of normal College operations, the student may be issued a College "no contact" restriction with another student or faculty/staff member, a College "no trespass" directive for all or a portion of College property, or may be removed immediately from the residence halls and/or the College (interim suspension) or other restriction.
+The Vice President for Student Affairs and Strategic Initiatives, or their designee, may reassign a student to alternate housing and/or limit student access to residence halls or campus facilities on an interim basis.
+These interim sanctions will be imposed pending formal and final resolution of the alleged violation(s) of College policy through the Student Conduct Hearing Process.
+An interim sanction begins immediately upon notification by the Vice President for Student Affairs and Strategic Initiatives or their designee.
 Every attempt will be made to resolve the matter as soon as possible.
 Interim sanctions are not subject to appeal prior to the required formal hearing.